Frequently Asked Questions (FAQ)

 Can I use data from MalwareBazaar commercially?

 Yes!
-Can you use any data provided by MalwareBazaar for commercial and non-commercial purpose - for free.
+You can use any data provided by MalwareBazaar for commercial and non-commercial purpose - for free.
 This includes reselling or ingeration into commercial products.
 However, I kindly ask you to have a quick look at the (very short) Terms of Services (ToS) at the end of this FAQ.

 Terms of Services (ToS)